mnit-rtmc/iris/docs/comm_links.md

 ### IPAWS Alerts

-The `IPAWS Alerts` protocol is used for polling the [Integrated Public Alert and Warning System (IPAWS)](integrated-public-alert-and-warning-system-ipaws-integration) to allow automated posting of weather and other alerts to Dynamic Message Signs.
+The `IPAWS Alerts` protocol is used for polling the [Integrated Public Alert and Warning System (IPAWS)] to allow automated posting of weather and other alerts to Dynamic Message Signs.
 This requires an `HTTPS` URI provided by the Federal Emergency Management Agency and a [controller] set to `ACTIVE` condition.

 ### Manchester